onenationxyz/onenation/manifest/README.md

 README Manifest // ONE NATION
 =============================

+ > Welcome home !
+One Nation is headless so you are free to collaborate/append/modifiy/fork anything without asking permission.
+[Read our Contribution Guide](./contribution_guide.md)

 ## EN

 By **"nation"** we mean : Vast group of human beings, conscious about their unity and sharing a common desire to live together.